 Mr Larcombe had been sentenced to 20 months’ jail in November 2010 after pleading guilty to six counts of indecent assault.
 He was convicted of sexually abusing two male victims between 1 January 1977 and 31 December 1988.

 Police have previously released CCTV footage recorded at a house close to the victim’s address in the hope of identifying a number of people seen walking along Kildonan Road on the day of the murder.

-Several people have been interviewed, and while two of those are of particular of interest there is insufficient evidence to progress the matter.
+Police have interviewed several people, with two of those being of particular of interest, but there is insufficient evidence to progress the matter.

 A reward of up to $200,000 is on offer to anyone who provides information leading to a conviction in the case.